iCERT 2024 POLICY PLATFORM

 Support State and Federal policies that promote the widespread adoption of advanced technologies which improve emergency response and increase public safety.

-iCERT seeks to achieve this goal by supporting policies that address funding challenges, create incentives to invest in new technology, and promote an open, interoperable environment that enables public safety agencies to fully leverage technological innovation.
+iCERT will monitor public policy activities that impact emergency response and public safety communications and will seek to advance policies that address funding challenges, create incentives to invest in new technology, and promote an open, interoperable environment.

-1. Increase Funding for New Technologies. iCERT supports policies that will ensure adequate funding for advanced emergency response systems including, but not limited to, Federal funding for Next Generation 911 systems and services.
-It will actively support Federal legislation that provides additional funding for NG911.
+1. Increase Funding for New Technologies. iCERT supports policies that will ensure adequate funding for advanced emergency response systems including, but not limited to, Federal funding for Next Generation 911 systems and services., and associated cybersecurity.
+It will actively support Federal legislation that provides additional funding.

-3. Promote Open Standards Interoperability. iCERT supports the interoperability of all components of the emergency response ecosystem and the utilization of open standards to achieve such interoperability.
-It supports the use of cost effective testing as a means to promote standards conformance and interoperability and supports efforts to promote uniform testing processes.
+3. Promote Open Standards & Interoperability. iCERT supports the interoperability of all components of the emergency response ecosystem and the utilization of open standards to achieve such interoperability.
+It will participate in the efforts of the NG911 Interoperability Task Force to develop cost effective testing of NG911.

 4. Protect Against Cyber Threats. iCERT supports a cybersecurity framework that protects emergency response systems against cyber-based attacks and will work with Federal, State, and Local government agencies and affected stakeholders to promote effective protection of public safety networks, services, equipment, applications, and information.